Niyaso/Niyaso/README.md

-my name is Muhammed Niyas iam a bca graduate who is highly passionate about programing and data science
+my name is Muhammed Niyas,iam a bca graduate who is highly passionate about programing and data science